Client

 The building’s exterior explores the concept of fluidity, expressing the movement of forces rippling past the vertical precast plates that ‘pleat’ across the south façade, pulling toward the entry.

 The interior design builds upon the theme of fluidity.
-Vertical-hung ceiling tiles imitate air moving rapidly through the lobby, forwarding the backyard.
+Vertical-hung ceiling tiles imitate air moving rapidly through the lobby.

-Open design allows for easy reconfiguration and maximum access to daylight and views of the area’s iconic Flatiron Mountains, with 75% of desks or regularly occupied spaces located within 25 ft. of an atrium or view windows.
+Open design allows for easy reconfiguration and maximum access to daylight and views of the area’s iconic Flatiron Mountains.
+75% of desks or regularly occupied spaces are located within 25 ft. of the atrium or windows with a view.

-The building features 5,000 sq. ft. dedicated to PILOT (Practical Innovation and Learning through Observation and Teaching), an aerospace-specific program within CU-Boulder’s internationally recognized Integrated Teaching & Learning Laboratory.
+The building features 5,000 SF dedicated to PILOT (Practical Innovation and Learning through Observation and Teaching), an aerospace-specific program within CU Boulder’s internationally recognized Integrated Teaching & Learning Laboratory.